salire123/talk-with-chat-gpt-webui/README.md

 # write by ChatGPT and Bing ai
-# talk-with-chat-gpt-webui
+# TalkWithChatGPTWebUI
-talk-with-chat-gpt-webui is a web application that utilizes OpenAI’s GPT model to simulate a chatbot conversation with users.
+TalkWithChatGPTWebUI is a web application that utilizes OpenAI’s GPT model to simulate a chatbot conversation with users.
 The chatbot can respond to user input and continue the conversation using natural language processing.

 ##  To-do List

 - [x] Use ChatGPT API in this web application

-    - [ ] let chat bot remember the chat 🤷‍♀️(idk i work or not now(testing))
+    - [ ] let chat bot remember the chat 🤷‍♀️(idk it work or not now(testing))

 - [x] Create a website to host the chatbot